Every Bead Has a Story ~ Mixed Media Bead Embroidery

-To get your free copy of Chapter One, Bead Embroidery Stitches, simply left click on the image above.
-You can read it online or save a copy of the pdf file to your own computer if you'd like.
+To get your free copy of Chapter One, Bead Embroidery Stitches, simply click on the image above.
+You can save a copy of the pdf file to your own computer to read anytime you'd like.

 Chapter Two, Altered Surfaces, focuses on many of the different ways you can alter the surface of fabrics that you want to use for your bead embroidery, allowing the fabrics themselves to become a part of your design story.
 No longer will you need to limit yourself to just ultra-suede, buckram, or heavyweight interfacing!
 Here you'll learn how to use different fabrics and add texture, images, and lots of color...all with step-by-step instructions, of course.
 The price for this 72 page chapter is only $3.

 I've also covered several more stitches that I know you'll find helpful, including an alternative edging technique, an easy way to bezel cabochons, and a bead weaving technique adapted for embroidery.
 Oh, and you'll also find instructions for making the perfect wrapped loop...such an important element for finishing off your work when you want to make a bead embroidered necklace.
 And of course there are two new projects to help you use the techniques!